StefanoZoia/METCL/METCL for generation/METCL applied to MetaNet conceptual metaphors/README.md

 ### How to run

-To run the retrieval of relation from ConceptNet: python3 metanet_cn_rel.py
+To run the retrieval of relation from ConceptNet: python metanet_cn_rel.py

 - please, note that the execution may require some time, needed to query the ConceptNet Knowledge Base

-To run the generation of prototypes of concepts: python3 metanet_prototyper.py
+To run the generation of prototypes of concepts: python metanet_prototyper.py

 ### Configuration